croyleje/standalone_email.server/README.md

 ## Mailbox location and format.

  Mail will be stored in Maildir form in the home directory in \$home/Mail.
-This makes it easier for use with offline sync @ offlineimap or isync(mbsync).
+This makes it easier for use with offline sync ie. offlineimap or isync(mbsync).

- The mailbox names are: Inbox, Sent, Drafts, Archive, Junk, Trash these are fairly standard names but can be changed to your liking but if your planning on having more then one account or sync with other imap servers I recommend staying with this naming convention.
+ The mailbox names are: Inbox, Sent, Drafts, Archive, Junk(Spam), Trash these are fairly standard names but can be changed to your liking, but if your planning on having more then one account or sync with other imap servers I recommend staying with this naming convention.